MInner/sp3tensor/README.md

 - numpy
 - scipy

+To use it, import sp3tensor from sp3tensor

+To run tests, run sp3tensor.py

-See usage in example.py (SimRank on tensors)
+See usage in simrank_example.py (SimRank on tensors).

+For more details see *.ipynb file (IPython Notebook)